totem-tech/documentation/app-docs/identities/identities-sharing.md

 > Totem knows nothing about the Identities that you create or share.
 No personal information is needed to create an Identity or share it.

+Technically your identity is made up of a series of letters and numbers like “”

 ## Why share an Identity then?

 **Totem Live Accounting can function as standalone accounting software.
 However, where it really shines is when it is used to connect business partners and other contacts.**